DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 ## 6. Plan your move to the UK

-The [UK Council for International Student Affairs delivers independent advice](https://www.ukcisa.org.uk/Information--Advice) about all aspects of the international student experience, including immigration, finding a place to live and opening a bank account.
+Visit the [UK Council for International Student Affairs](https://www.ukcisa.org.uk/Information--Advice) for advice about immigration, finding a place to live and opening a bank account.
 Their [Student Advice Line](https://www.ukcisa.org.uk/About-UKCISA/Contact-us) also offers support over the phone.

 Your teacher training provider may also be able to help you plan your move to the UK  – contact them directly to ask.